‹ Back to Blog

 Calculate Your Estimated ROI

-So from the examples above, you can calculate the Cost of Backlinks: 77 backlinks * $250 per link, equals $19,250.
+From the examples above, you can calculate the Cost of Backlinks: 77 backlinks * $250 per link, equals $19,250.

 With an estimated 1,800 visitors per month, 12 months of traffic, and an average 2% conversion rate, ranking for ‘lead generation tools’ might bring us 432 Estimated Yearly Customers.